begin where you are…

 unsplash-image-0ZC4VRG2Vhg.jpg

-Lexi is currently pursuing her Doctorate of Philosophy in Art Therapy from Dominican University (San Rafael, CA).
-She completed her Master of Arts in Marriage and Family Therapy, Art Therapy Psychology from Notre Dame de Namur University (Belmont, CA).
-Lexi is a Licensed Marriage and Family Therapist (#203881) and a Board Certified Art Therapist (#19-479).
+Lexi received her Doctorate of Philosophy in Art Therapy from Dominican University (San Rafael, CA) and her Master of Arts in Marriage and Family Therapy, Art Therapy Psychology from Notre Dame de Namur University (Belmont, CA).
+Lexi is a Licensed Marriage and Family Therapist (#203881 (TX); #8068 (SC)) and a Board Certified Art Therapist (#19-479).
 She is experienced in serving individuals, couples, and families of all ages.
-Lexi has experience working in private practice, K-8 Montessori school settings, nonprofit agencies, in-home therapy, community mental health, and a behavioral health hospital running art therapy groups for inpatient and outpatient units (pediatric through geriatric age range).
+Lexi has experience working in private practice, school settings, nonprofit agencies, in-home therapy, residential treatment facilities, community mental health, chair side art therapy in medical settings, and behavioral health hospitals.
+Lexi also has extensive experience running art therapy groups and workshops in several different inpatient and outpatient settings for all ages.

 Media & Other Publications